kushalkolar/MESmerize/source/user_guides/flowchart/overview.rst

 	The Transmission DataFrame is created from your :ref:`ProjectDataFrame` (or sub-DataFrame) by the :ref:`node_Load_Proj_DF` node.
 This initial DataFrame will contain the same columns as your Project DataFrame, and a new column named **_RAW_CURVE**.
 Each element (row) in the **_RAW_CURVE** column is a 1-D numerical array representing a single raw curve extracted from an ROI.

 	A new column named **_BLOCK_** is also added which contains the `UUID <https://en.wikipedia.org/wiki/Universally_unique_identifier>`_ for logging the analysis history of this newly created block of DataFrame rows, known as a *data block*.
-This allows you to merge Transmissions (see :ref:`_node_Merge` node) and maintain their independent analysis logs prior to the merge.
+This allows you to merge Transmissions (see :ref:`Merge node <node_Merge>`) and maintain their independent analysis logs prior to the merge.

 	**Naming conventions for DataFrame columns according to the data types**

 	- *numerical data*: single leading underscore ( _ ).
 All caps if produced by a flowchart node.